wegnerce/R_workshop_CRC_AquaDiva/docs/part2.md

-# Data visualization and exploration
+# Basic usage of ggplot2

 ## ggplot2